How to Build a Wintelligent (No Floor)

 Before you grab your block wrench and get started, it's important you learn how to locate your assembly drawing, handle your panels correctly, and prepare your site.

 Sounds like a lot?
 Don't worry.
-The step-by-step instructions laid out below will help you build your Wintelligent® walk-in cooler or freezer in no time.
+The video and step-by-step instructions below will show you how to build a Wintelligent® walk in cooler or freezer in no time.

 One important disclaimer before we dive in...